quinlan-lab/constraint-tools/README.md

       to disk or stdout, respetively.
 ```

-By default the `train-germline-model` subcommand uses a pre-computed set of putatively neutral regions from the GRCH38 reference located in the `/dist` folder, and a reasonable value of the window-size to compute singleton counts within.
+By default the `train-germline-model` subcommand uses a pre-computed set of putatively neutral regions from the GRCH38 reference located in the `/dist` folder, and a reasonable value of the size of the window within which to count singletons.
 Optionally, the user may change either of these defaults by specifying the `--neutral-regions` and `--window-size` arguments:

 ```
 --neutral-regions STR